manosim/manos.im/_posts/2015-02-21-static-site-pelican-grunt-travis-github-pages.md

 ### <a name="pelican">Pelican</a>
 I will only refer to a couple of settings that are specific to my setup using the rest of the services (Grunt and Travis).
-You can have a look to my setup at [my GitHub Repository](https://github.com/ekonstantinidis/ekonstantinidis.github.io/blob/src/pelicanconf.py).
+You can have a look to my setup at [my GitHub Repository](https://github.com/ekonstantinidis/ekonstantinidis.github.io/blob/1.1.0/pelicanconf.py).

-More about the settings of Pelican you can read at the [docs](http://docs.getpelican.com/en/3.5.0/settings.html) which I found well documented!
+More about the Pelican settings can be found at the [official docs](http://docs.getpelican.com/en/3.5.0/settings.html) which I found well documented!
 So pretty much the default settings apart from one thing. `STATIC_EXCLUDE` makes sure that the diretory `themes/static/` won't be copied to the `output`(new feature at Pelican 3.5.0).
 Why? **Grunt** will do its thing with `static` files and once it is done, it will copy them inside the `output` folder.

     # Theme
     OUTPUT_PATH = "output/"